USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 Gas-phase chemical mechanisms are defined in CMAQ through Fortran source files.
 Located in subdirectories of the CCTM/src/MECHS directory (each corresponding to a mechanism name), these files define the source, reaction parameters, and atmospheric processes (e.g., diffusion, deposition, advection) of the various mechanism species.
 The species definitions for each mechanism are contained in namelist files that are read in during execution of the CMAQ programs.
 The CMAQ mechanism configuration is more similar to the science module configuration than to the horizontal grid or vertical layer configuration in that the mechanism is defined at compilation, resulting in executables that are hard-wired to a specific gas-phase mechanism.
 To change chemical mechanisms between simulations, a new executable that includes the desired mechanism configuration must be compiled.

 #### Using predefined chemical mechanisms
-To select a predefined mechanism configuration in CMAQ, set the *Mechanism* variable in the build scripts to one of the mechanism names listed in [Table 6-1](#Table6-1).
+To select a predefined mechanism configuration in CMAQ, set the *Mechanism* variable in the BuildScript to one of the mechanism names listed in [Table 6-1](#Table6-1).

 ```
  set Mechanism = MECHANISM_NAME